mumanchu/AdafruitADA5752/README.md

 ## Supported Microcontrollers

-The code was developed on an STM32 Nucleo F103.
+The code was developed on an STM32F103 Nucleo.
 It has been tested on an Arduino Zero and an Arduino Uno, see the commented out code in the example sketch.
 It should work on all platforms.

 ## The RGB LEDs are located UNDERNEATH the Rotary Encoders!